fabiommendes/ox/README.rst

 We show how to build a simple calculator using Ox.
 The following examples explicitly separate parsing into separate steps of lexical, syntactic and semantic analysis and code generation.
-Even with Ox, it is possible to blur those lines a little bit, but you have to read the documentation to know how to do that ;-)
+Compilers for complex languages usually blur of those lines a little bit, and Ox has some support for that.

 Lexer
 -----

-Ox can build a lexer function from a list of token names associated with their corresponding regular expressions:
+A lexer reads a string and generate a sequence of tokens.
+Ox builds the lexer function from a list of token names associated with their corresponding regular expressions:

 .. code-block:: python